thednp/position-observer/README.md

 Sets the `instance._root` private property which identifies the `Element` whose bounds are treated as the bounding box of the viewport for the element which is the observer's target.
 If not defined then the `Document.documentElement` will be used.

 When observing multiple targets from a **scrollable** parent element, that parent must be set as root.
 The same applies to embeddings and `IFrame`s.
 See the [ScrollSpy](https://github.com/thednp/bootstrap.native/blob/master/src/components/scrollspy.ts) example for implementation details.

+## How it works
+* when the observer is initialized without a callback, it will throw an `Error`;
+* if you call the `observe()` method without a valid HTMLElement target, it will throw an `Error`;
+* if the target isn't attached to the DOM, it will not be added to the observer entries;
+* once propertly set up, the **PositionObserver** will observe the changes of either top, left, width or height for a given HTMLElement target, all in relation to the designated parent element;
+* only when at least one of these values changes the target's entry will be queued for the callback runtime.

 ## Notes